 WordPress powers over 75 million sites on the web.

-Even though WordPress is very much popular nowadays, we still feel WordPress doesn’t get the recognition it deserves.
+Even though WordPress development services are very much popular nowadays, we still feel WordPress doesn’t get the recognition it deserves.
 Despite a few so-called limitations, WordPress is widely used by developers to build various kinds of websites.
 WordPress is used to build not only websites but also various web applications even though WordPress is tagged as just another logging platform.

 We are not getting into the debate whether WordPress is the best CMS available or not but WordPress is definitely underrated for so many reasons.

 Also, we are not here to blindly defend that WordPress is the best CMS.
 Instead, we will discuss the problems or limitations that few developers say.

 5+ Limitations in WordPress

 As we all know, WordPress is an open-source CMS built using a programming language called PHP.
 One main reason why WordPress gets this much hate is because of the fact that it’s built on the Php language.
 We all know that PHP has its own limitations in terms of scalability and security to an extent.

 But it’s not the case exactly and moreover, WordPress is moving more towards the future and it’s visible in its future updates.
 Also, WordPress projects its future as Gutenberg which is based on React.